Sitecore/developer-portal/data/markdown/pages/downloads/Team_Development_for_Sitecore/index.md

 ---
-title: "Team Development for Sitecore"
+title: 'Team Development for Sitecore'
-description: "Reduce deployment time, ensure team integration, and create an environment in which you can easily and quickly move code from your local environment all the way through your development workflow.
-Click here to learn more."
+description: 'Reduce deployment time, ensure team integration, and create an environment in which you can easily and quickly move code from your local environment all the way through your development workflow.
+Click here to learn more.'
 origin: https://dev.sitecore.net/Downloads/Team_Development_for_Sitecore.aspx
 ---